tonywok/realms/README.md

 This article is a stub [#7](https://github.com/tonywok/realms/issues/7)

-### Web Client
+### Game Client & Server

-There is a web client, but it's still a WIP.
+At the moment, there is only a super minimal [game server and client](https://github.com/tonywok/realms-world)

 ## Development